 Since we’re talking about Greek bars, have you tried ouzo yet?
 It’s one of the traditional drinks in Greece, so tasting it is one of the best things to do in Syngrou-Fix!

 You can have it simple or with some ice.
-The ice not only does it make it cooler, but it also changes the flavor and it turns the ouzo from transparent to a milky white.
+The ice not only makes it cooler, but also changes the flavor and it turns the ouzo from transparent to a milky white.
 It’s great to drink in the summer, as it’s very refreshing!

 Similar drinks to ouzo are the French pastis or mastika.
-The latter is also available in Greece, but also in other countries from the Balkans, such as Bulgaria, Macedonia, and Romania.
+The latter is also available in Greece, but also in other countries in the Balkans, such as Bulgaria, Macedonia, and Romania.